 Are you up to speed on video throttling?
-It’s not a new concept but it’s usually mentioned in a a more general term, i.e. data throttling.
-To throttle means to intentionally slow down, have a cap or restrict something.
-It’s fairly common especially among carriers offering unlimited plans.
+It’s not a new concept, but it’s usually mentioned in a more general term, i.e., data throttling.
+To throttle means to intentionally slow down, have a cap, or restrict something.
+It’s fairly common, especially among carriers offering unlimited plans.

 Video Throttling as Video Streaming Increases

-Streaming videos is becoming increasingly popular, which causes challenges on the networks.
-The demand for bandwidth is unfortunately larger than the supply networks have.
+Streaming videos are becoming increasingly popular, which causes challenges to the networks.
+The demand for bandwidth is, unfortunately, greater than the supply networks have.
 We hope that 5G will offer a solution since it works on higher frequency bands utilizing an untouched spectrum.
 Since having a widespread 5G network is a few years away, video throttling has come to play.
-AT&T, Sprint and T-Mobile have recently announced that they will offer voluntary video throttling to their customers in order to reduce data usage.
+AT&T, Sprint, and T-Mobile have recently announced that they will offer voluntary video throttling to their customers to reduce data usage.

 As a part of the FCC’s net neutrality rules, enacted in 2015, data throttling and paid fast lanes should no longer be allowed.
-That means that carriers cannot automatically downgrade the speed of unlimited data users once they’ve used a certain amount of data each month.
+That means that carriers cannot automatically downgrade unlimited data users’ speed once they’ve used a certain amount of data each month.
 However, many questions remain on when exactly to enforce these rules.
-Not to mention the possibility that the recent change in government could change them all together.
+Not to mention the possibility that the recent change in government could change them altogether.

 In recent blog posts we have offered some tips on how to make the most out of your current data plan; how to check data speed, how to save data, and in particular how to save data while using Facebook.